eradiate/eradiate/docs/rst/user_guide/onedim_solver_app.rst

 Configuring the application
 ---------------------------

 The application is implemented by the :class:`.OneDimSolverApp` class.
+Its constructor can be called in a regular way; in that case, an operational mode must be selected prior to instantiating the class using the :func:`~eradiate.set_mode` function.
+Note that every parameter of the :class:`.OneDimSolverApp` constructor  is optional and has a default value and can be passed as an object or a dictionary.

+In addition, the :class:`OneDimSolverApp.from_dict() <.OneDimSolverApp.from_dict>`
-It is configured using a Python dictionary, and its functionality is completely exposed by its command-line interface (CLI) ``ertonedim``.
-The CLI creates the class's dictionary from a YAML configuration file.
+class method allows for instantiating :class:`.OneDimSolverApp` from a dictionary.
+The functionality of the :class:`OneDimSolverApp.from_dict() <.OneDimSolverApp.from_dict>` is completely exposed by the ``ertonedim`` command-line interface (CLI).
+The CLI creates the configuration dictionary from a YAML configuration file.
 The following shows a configuration dictionary and its equivalent YAML specification:

 .. tabbed:: Dictionary